AmarsChandra/evenodd/How Evenodd Works (README).md

 Evenodd by Amar Chandra uses a complex mechanism to determine if a user-inputted number is even or odd.
+It uses a latency reduction mechanism that allows the user prompt to be generated in under 19 seconds to ensure fast runtime at all time.

 This mechanism can be viewed below: